 Pasta in the Aosta Valley.

 As with other Northern Italian regions, pasta is not as big a part of the local cuisine in Val d’Aosta as it is further down the Italian peninsula.
 However, they cook a number of different types of gnocchi dishes.
-The most well-known is gnocchi alla bava, a dish in which gnocchi made with a mix of buckwheat and white flour are baked with Fontina cheese, butter and nutmeg.
+The most well-known is gnocchi alla bava, a dish in which gnocchi made with a mix of buckwheat and white flour are served with Fontina cheese, butter and nutmeg.
+Some people make these gnocchi with potatoes instead of only flour.
 Buckwheat flour gnocchi are also served with savoy cabbage and speck and pumpkin gnocchi are very popular in the autumn.
 Potato gnocchi served with fonduta (fondue) is another typical dish and one that’s definitely on my to-do list!